evat-pm/terraform_deploy_aws_turbonomic/README.md

 HOW TO - COMING SOON

-In its current state, the TF config will use ~/.aws/credentials (ensure to run aws configure before running the config)
+In its current state, the TF config will use ~/.aws/credentials (ensure to run 'aws configure' before running the config)